 EMERGENCY AND DISASTER POLICIES

 The Department of Human Services and the Department of Emergency Management (DEM) have recommended that all schools and childcare facilities formulate an Emergency Preparedness Plan.
-Our plan is detailed below for your convenience:
+For your information, the Honolulu Waldorf School will adhere to the following plan in the event of a fire or a natural disaster:

 We practice building evacuation periodically.
 These drills are done during school hours and in our After School Care program.
 The signal for a drill is the ringing of the fire alarm bell.
 Those who have difficulty walking or have other physical limitations will be assisted during the fire drill.
 Children will leave their classrooms under staff supervision in an orderly fashion according to the evacuation plan posted in each classroom.
 Students at the Niu Valley campus will proceed to the back (makai) fence of the grade school yard.
 After a short stay, where roll will be taken, they will return to their classrooms.
 High School students will exit the building and proceed to Punahele Street on Kalanianaole Highway before returning to their classrooms.